catmaid/CATMAID/sphinx-doc/source/administration.rst

 .. note::

-   It is advisable to go through the changelog (CHANGELOG.md file) for each release that is either skipped or upgrade to.
+   It is advisable to go through the changelog (``CHANGELOG.md`` file) for each release that is either skipped or upgraded to.
 Sometimes settings change or other adjustments are required, which the changelog will provide information on for the respective release.
+The file ``UPDATE.md`` contains a condensed list of these changes.

 Backup and restore the database
 -------------------------------